“Once you stop learning you start dying” Albert Einstein.

 - Take advantage of any company sponsored training that you can.
 Understand the possibilities and maximize them.
 However … remember this is an investment in you, so don’t ONLY do the training if someone else is paying.
 Invest in yourself!

 The more you learn the more interesting you will become.
 It cannot hurt your career, and can only enhance your employability and your value to your employer.
-In our changing world I think this is critical for anyone!
+In our changing world this is critical for all of us!

 Want to know where Canada’s hot jobs are?
 Visit the Eagle Job Centre!